smaremanda/add-in-docs/reference/shared/customxmlpart-object/customxmlpart-object.md

 # CustomXmlPart object (JavaScript API for Office)
-Represents a single  **CustomXMLPart** in a[CustomXMLParts](../reference/shared/customxmlparts-object/customxmlparts-object.md) collection.
+Represents a single  **CustomXMLPart** in a [CustomXMLParts](../reference/shared/customxmlparts-object/customxmlparts-object.md) collection.

 |||
 |:-----|:-----|